 A) A description of a piece of work or a service, involving working with challenging behaviour in a positive way.

 B) The intervention may feature the RAID approach, although not necessarily so, and not necessarily being the only intervention you make.

 C) What you describe should “inspire” other people who read it – they should have ideas they want to implement in their practice too.

 To apply, there is a simple procedure and it is free of charge:

 1. Write the project of up to 2,000 words.

 2. Send it off to us to get to us by the end of July (email submissions to email@example.com).

-3. If you are shortlisted for an award, present your project at a mini-conference on Thursday 24th September 2020, where other professionals will also present their submissions.
-Up to 15 minutes per paper.
-The mini-conference will be held at the University of Leicester's College Court facility, or remotely via Zoom (which looks likely).
-Hopefully this will be an enjoyable day.
-It’s free to attend for presenters (one per submission), £95 plus VAT for non-members, and £75 plus VAT for members, or free for everybody if held via Zoom.
+3. If you are shortlisted for an award, present your project at a mini-conference at the University of Leicester's College Court facility, where other professionals will also present their submissions.
+10-15 minutes per paper.
+It’s free to attend for presenters (one per submission), £95 plus VAT for non-members, and £75 plus VAT for members.

 4. Sit back and hope yours is the winner.
 The winner will be announced and awarded that day.
 Being a finalist itself is something you can put on their emails, letterheads or whatever, and we’re hoping that people will be proud to do so!